Maduro wins as rivals call for new Venezuela elections - Journal du Cameroun

-Reeling under a devastating economic crisis, only 46 percent of voters turned out to cast ballots in an election boycotted by the opposition and condemned by much of the international community, but one which hands Maduro a second six-year term.
+Reeling under a devastating economic crisis, only 46 percent of voters turned out to cast ballots in an election boycotted by the opposition and condemned by much of the international community, but one that hands Maduro a second term until 2025.

 “We do not recognize this electoral process as valid, as true,” his main rival Henri Falcon told a news conference, even before the result was announced.